lenincompres/domify/README.md

 ## P5 JS

-Domify works with p5.
-When called from a p5.Element, all new elements given an id are p5.Elements.
+When called from a p5.Element os as p5.domify, all new elements given with an id are created as p5.Elements.

 ```javascript
 p5Element.domify({